pivorodrigues/devopstips/acsa.md

 - You can set health checks on individual record sets

-- If a record set fails, a health check it will be removed from Route53 until it passes the health check
+- If a record set fails, a health check it will be removed from Route 53 until it passes the health check

 - You can set SNS notifications to alert you if a health check is failed